casper-network/ceps/text/0018-token-standard.md

 }
 ```

 Account-based model is better because:
 1. It doesn't require contracts and accounts to maintain purses in their
    named keys space.
-2. Transferring tokens in a purse-based model creates a lot of empty purses,
+2. Transferring tokens in a purse-based model creates a lot of empty purses, that
-   that can't really be deleted, but probably will never be reused.
-   The solution for that might some sort of garbage collector, but that's
+   probably will never be reused.
+The solution for that might some sort of
-   just not a problem with the account-based model.
+   garbage collector, but that's just not a problem with the account-based model.
 3. In most cases accounts and contracts will want to have all the tokens of one
    type in a single purse.
 That makes accounting much easier (also much cheaper).
-   Account-based model gives that by design.
+   Account-based model gives that by the design.
 4. Most of the platforms have token defined that way.
 Following that path,
-   makes it much easier for developers to implement their systems, because that's
+   makes it much easier for developers to implement smart contract, because that's
    what they already know.
 5. It will allow for much better Solidity portability via the Caspiler transpiler.

+### Approve and Call Problem
+On Ethereum it is problematic for accounts to interact with contracts, that require
+tokens.
+The account has to first call the `approve` function, wait for it, to
+be executed and only then call desired contract's method.

+On Casper platform contracts can provide helper functions for accounts, that are executed
+in the account context.
+That helper function can easily aggregate multiple approves
+and contract calls into one call.

 ## Drawbacks and alternatives
 The alternative is to: